emersongaudencio/ansible-oracle-to-postgresql-migration/README.md

 # ansible-oracle-to-postgresql-migration
 Ansible routine to deploy SQLines tool to assist migration from Oracle to PostgreSQL on CentOS / Red Hat Linux distros

-### SQLines will be installed and used on a intermediate machine to be a bridge between Oracle to MariaDB.
+### SQLines will be installed and used on a intermediate machine to be a bridge between Oracle to PostgreSQL.

 ## Proposed Scenario